JuliaLang/IJulia.jl/README.md

 * On MacOS, you currently need MacOS 10.7 or later; [MacOS 10.6 doesn't work](https://github.com/JuliaLang/julia/issues/4215) (unless you compile Julia yourself, from source code).
 * Internet Explorer 8 (the default in Windows 7) or 9 don't work with the notebook; use Firefox (6 or later) or Chrome (13 or later).
 Internet Explorer 10 in Windows 8 works (albeit with a few rendering glitches), but Chrome or Firefox is better.
 * If the notebook opens up, but doesn't respond (the input label is `In[*]` indefinitely), try creating a new Python notebook (not Julia) from the `New` button in the Jupyter dashboard, to see if `1+1` works in Python.
 If it is the same problem, then probably you have a [firewall running](https://github.com/ipython/ipython/issues/2499) on your machine (this is common on Windows) and you need to disable the firewall or at least to allow the IP address 127.0.0.1.
 (For the [Sophos](https://en.wikipedia.org/wiki/Sophos) endpoint security software, go to "Configure Anti-Virus and HIPS", select "Authorization" and then "Websites", and add 127.0.0.1 to "Authorized websites"; finally, restart your computer.)
-* Try running `ipython --version` and make sure that it prints `3.0.0` or larger; earlier versions of IPython are no longer supported by IJulia.
+* Try running `jupyter --version` and make sure that it prints `3.0.0` or larger; earlier versions of IPython are no longer supported by IJulia.
-* You can try setting `ENV["JUPYTER"]=""; Pkg.build("IJulia")` to force IJulia to use its own Conda-based Jupyter version.
+* You can try setting `ENV["JUPYTER"]=""; Pkg.build("IJulia")` to force IJulia to go back to its own Conda-based Jupyter version (if you previously tried a different `jupyter`).

 ## Low-level Information